imabelaus/Market-Value-Prediction/README.md

 ### Challenges

-* **Lack of specific information:** Hiring personel might end up doing innadequate signings for not considering a good pool of players.
+* **Lack of specific information:** Hiring personel from top soccer clubs might end up doing innadequate signings for not considering a good pool of players.

 * **Inadecuate pricing:** A club might may spend too much for a player that is not worth or sell a promisiong at low price.